bluerobotics/fathom-s/README.md

 | 12V Regulator Current @ 12V input  |         |         | 1000    | mA      |
 | 12V Regulator Current @ 26V input  |         |         | 150     | mA      |

-##APM/PixHawk Adapter Board

-The APM/PixHawk Adapter Board allows the Fathom-S board to be interfaced directly to a PixHawk or any other DroneCode compatible autopilot.
-The following connectors are available:

-* Telemetry serial port to the tether RS422 serial port (via 0.1" header, DF13, or JST-GH)

 ##License

 The Fathom Serial Hardware Design is released under the MIT License.